gifale95/BERG/docs/models/model_cards/fmri-tuckute_2024-GPT2_XL.rst

    :stub-columns: 1

    * - Type
-     - ``pandas.DataFrame``
+     - ``numpy.ndarray``
    * - Shape
      - ``(n_sentences, n_rois)``
    * - Description
-     - The output is a pandas DataFrame containing predicted z-scored BOLD response magnitudes for the left-hemisphere language network.
+     - The output is a numpy array containing predicted z-scored BOLD response magnitudes for the left-hemisphere language network.

-       Each row corresponds to one input sentence (indexed by sentence identifier), and each column corresponds to one language network ROI (or a subset if ROI selection is applied).
+       Each row corresponds to one input sentence (in input order), and each column corresponds to one language network ROI (or a subset if ROI selection is applied).

-       DataFrame index: Sentence
-       DataFrame columns: ROI names (e.g., 'lang_LH_IFG', 'lang_LH_netw')
+       **ROI ordering:**
+       - When no selection is used: ROIs appear in their default order (see below)
+       - When selection is used: ROIs appear in the order specified in the selection parameter

 **Dimensions:**